Weirdshot

 Discovered in Majora's Mask by ROCMOX

-Weirdshot (Sometimes known as A-slide clipping) is a trick which causes the hookshot or bow's camera to temporarily detach from Link's position, allowing the player to reach normally unreachable switches or hookshottable objects.
+Weirdshot (sometimes known as A-slide clipping) is a trick that causes the hookshot or bow's camera to temporarily detach from Link's position, allowing the player to reach normally unreachable switches or hookshottable objects.

-With different timings, a Weirdshot can shift link's camera to different positions.
-In the Japanese version of the game, there is even a frame which allows Link's camera to shift into the air above him (Though this frame crashes on the English versions)
+With different timings, a weirdshot can shift link's camera to different positions.
+In the Japanese version of the game, there is even a frame which allows Link's camera to shift into the air above him; this frame crashes on the English versions.

 How it works